 These accounts contain a tremendous amount of personal and financial information, so you don’t want that data falling into the wrong hands.
 According to the 2014 Identity Fraud Study by Javelin Strategy, account takeovers accounted for 28 percent of all identity theft in 2013.
 That's why it's important to use all the security tools at your disposal to protect your account, such as two-factor authentication.

 What About Passwords?

 Passwords aren’t the best way to secure your accounts.
 Passwords have been stolen in large-scale data breaches, placing millions of people at risk of identity, data or financial theft.
-And people don’t always follow the best practices when it comes to passwords, like having a separate password for each account and making passwords long, strong and unique.
-And sometimes, people don't choose strong passwords - so cybercriminals can guess them and gain access to their online accounts.
-If that password is reused, the bad guys have access to all of your accounts.
+And people don’t always follow the best practices when it comes to password security.

 In fact, according to a recent Pew Research Center Study, 21% of Internet users over the age of 18 have had an online account compromised.
 And if you use the same account (for example, your email) to manage other accounts, your risk of account hijacking or identity theft is increased.

 Online services like email, social networks and banking make it especially important to secure your accounts.
 Luckily, many of these sensitive online services give you the authentication tools to protect yourself and your information online.